DoneJS-Runtime/quickjs-done/README.md

-# ⚡️ QuickJS - A mighty JavaScript engine
+# ⚡️ QuickJS/DoneJS - A VERY mighty JavaScript engine

 ## Overview

-QuickJS is a small and embeddable JavaScript engine.
+QuickJS/DoneJS (QuickJS NG DoneJS Edition) is a small and embeddable JavaScript engine.
 It aims to support the latest [ECMAScript] specification.

-This project is a _fork_ of the [original QuickJS project] by Fabrice Bellard and Charlie Gordon, after it went dormant, with the intent of reigniting its development.
+This project is a _fork_ of the [QuickJS NG project] which is a _fork_ of the [Original QuickJS project] by Fabrice Bellard and Charlie Gordon, after it went dormant, with the intent of reigniting its development.

 ## Getting started